Friend Request

 The inciting incident occurs at 11 minutes when Marina crashes Laura's birthday dinner uninvited, creating an awkward scene.
 Laura unfriends Marina on Facebook in response to her obsessive behavior, triggering Marina's emotional breakdown..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Marina commits suicide by hanging herself in her room and the video is supernaturally posted to Laura's Facebook page, visible to all her friends.
+This indicates the protagonist's commitment to Marina commits suicide by hanging herself in her room and the video is supernaturally posted to Laura's Facebook page, visible to all her friends.
 Laura cannot delete it.
 She's thrust into a nightmare world where she's blamed and her digital life is hijacked., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Kathy dies violently (false defeat).
+Significantly, this crucial beat Kathy dies violently (false defeat).
 Laura and Tyler discover Marina was involved in black magic and witchcraft, raised in an orphanage where children were abused.
 The stakes raise - this isn't just a virus, it's a supernatural curse, and they're all going to die., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Olivia dies, and Tyler is killed trying to protect Laura.
 Laura is now completely alone with zero friends on Facebook - the ultimate inversion of her opening status.
-The person she loved most is dead because of her., indicates the protagonist at their lowest point.
+The person she loved most is dead because of her., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Laura realizes the only way to end the curse is to confront Marina's spirit directly.
 She discovers Marina's burned room contains the source of the curse - a laptop and mirror used in the ritual.
 She must destroy them both., demonstrating the transformation achieved throughout the journey.